Skip to Content

 Maui’s popular drive gathers an entourage of a whopping half a million travelers each year.
 With such large numbers, it surprised me that the roadway was still, in my eyes, a “country bumpkin” road.

-In areas, it had no shoulders and, in some cases, no barriers on the steep embankments.
+In certain areas, it has no shoulders and, in some cases, no barriers on the steep embankments.
 After completing the highway, I now understand the difficulty of maintaining a narrow roadway that’s overly used.

-During parts of the route, I was thankful to be the passenger and not the driver.
+During the scenic drive, I was thankful to be the passenger, not the driver.
 On narrow sections, my knuckles were white from gripping my seat.

 Hawaii is known as the rainbow state for a good reason.
 During the drive, the rainfall came and went several times, but these were not the showers I was used to.

-The sky would turn black for a short time; the showers would fall and then disappear as quickly as they arrived, sometimes creating a rainbow.
+The sky would turn black briefly; the showers would fall and disappear as quickly as they arrived, sometimes creating a rainbow.

-All that rain creates a lush green rainforest and beautiful waterfalls that the Road to Hana is famous for.
+All that rain creates a lush green rainforest and beautiful waterfalls for which the Road to Hana is famous.
 I quickly learned that those heavy rains cause flash floods that damage the highway.

 As the rain came and went, I had to make several stops to put up the canvas top of the convertible, then put it down again.
-After a while, I almost wished I hadn’t rented a convertible.
-A lesson learned for next time, I guess.
+After a while, I almost wished I hadn’t rented a convertible—a lesson learned for next time.

-When the showers finally stopped, I continued the rest of my Hana highway tour, enjoying Hawaii’s trade winds with the roof down and the wind in my hair.
+When the showers finally stopped, I continued the rest of my Hana highway drive, enjoying Hawaii’s trade winds with the roof down and the wind in my hair.

 The Waterfalls On The Hana Highway

 Although it rained several times during my trip, the waterfalls were not running as fast as I had seen in pictures.
-In fact, some waterfalls were barely a trickle.
+In fact, the first waterfall was barely a trickle.

-These incredible sites are what I came to see, and with hundreds of people driving that day, these spots of interest became a bottleneck.
+These incredible sites are what I came to see, and with hundreds of people driving that day, the winding road became a bottleneck.

 With each approaching waterfall, and there are over 15, the traffic would come to a halt as each person wanted to snap their Instagram picture.

-It’s important to note that most waterfalls viewpoints do not have pull-outs or places to pull over for a photo, and those that do, have only room for one to three cars.
+It’s important to note that most waterfall viewpoints do not have pull-outs, parking lots, or places to pull over for a photo, and those that do have only room for one to three cars.

 As a result, drivers would stop, creating a long train of traffic going nowhere.

-At the fastest-running waterfall, the man behind me lost his patience with the non-moving traffic.
+The man behind me lost his patience with the non-moving traffic at the fastest-running waterfall.
 He pulled out of the line and raced by me at an unreasonable speed, even though passing was not allowed.

-As he passed, he hit a puddle of mud (did I mention it rains a lot in Hawaii?), with a little car oil.
+As he passed, he hit a puddle of mud (did I mention it rains a lot in Hawaii?) with a bit of car oil.
 I watched as if reviewing a movie in slow motion as this wave of muddy water and oil flew over my convertible.

-When the tsunami hit, I realized I had picked a bad day to wear white, all white!
+When the tsunami hit, I realized I had picked a bad day to wear all white!

 Not only was the inside of the car covered in oily mud, but my white capris and cotton blouse were beyond saving.
 By the way, I spent my second port day cleaning the inside of the car to prevent a cleaning fee.